wao1ook/beem/README.md

     'validate_phone_addresses' => true,

     /*
+    *   Path to the class that handles the Phone Address Validation.
+Ensure correct mapping of your custom validator class by updating
+    *   the 'validator_class' configuration to point to the appropriate namespace and class name.
+    */
+    'validator_class' => \Emanate\BeemSms\DefaultValidator::class,

+    /*
      * Beem Sms Sending SMS URL.
 You can change this if you can use a different URL.
      */
     'sending_sms_url' => 'https://apisms.beem.africa/v1/send',
 ];
 ```

+> It is crucial to double-check and ensure that your config file is kept up to date with the latest settings and configurations.

 ## Usage